eclipse-che/che-plugin-broker/README.md

 `dep ensure` doesn't automatically change Gopkg.toml which contains dependencies constrants.
 So, when a dependency is introduced or changed it should be reflected in Gopkg.toml.

+### CentOS CI
+The following [CentOS CI jobs](https://ci.centos.org/) are associated with the repository:

+- [`master`](https://ci.centos.org/job/devtools-che-plugin-broker-build-master/) - builds CentOS images on each commit to the [`master`](https://github.com/eclipse/che-plugin-broker/tree/master) branch and pushes them to [quay.io](https://quay.io/organization/eclipse).
+- [`nightly`](https://ci.centos.org/job/devtools-che-plugin-broker-nightly/) - builds CentOS images and pushes them to [quay.io](https://quay.io/organization/eclipse) on a daily basis from the [`master`](https://github.com/eclipse/che-plugin-broker/tree/master) branch.
+- [`release`](https://ci.centos.org/job/devtools-che-plugin-broker-release/) - builds CentOS and corresponding RHEL images from the [`release`](https://github.com/eclipse/che-plugin-broker/tree/release) branch.
+CentOS images are public and pushed to [quay.io](https://quay.io/organization/eclipse).
+RHEL images are also pushed to quay.io, but to the private repositories.